ASNA/SunFarm/docs/merging-two-screens.md

 2. Run Custom Tool

 ## Refresh XFU
 If you look at the contents of `CUSTINQ.Io.xfu` you will find a stand-alone [XML](https://en.wikipedia.org/wiki/XML) document which contains external description of all database files used by the program `CUSTINQ.cs`.
-Since we have added one more Database file to `CUSTINQ` we need to *regenerate* of *refresh* the contents of the XML file.
+Since we have added one more Database file to `CUSTINQ` we need to *regenerate* or *refresh* the contents of the XML file.

 Run **Refresh XFU**